 Eagle Festival Location

-The Fraser Valley Bald Eagle Festival takes place along the Harrison River and Fraser River in and around the small town of Harrison Mills which is just a 20-minute drive southwest of Harrison Hot Springs.
+The Fraser Valley Bald Eagle Festival took place along the Harrison River and Fraser River in and around the small town of Harrison Mills which is just a 20-minute drive southwest of Harrison Hot Springs.

-To get to the festival head east from the town of Mission along Highway #7 for about half an hour until you reach Harrison Mills.
+To get to the festival area, head east from the town of Mission along Highway #7 for about half an hour until you reach Harrison Mills.
 From time to time you’ll see people along the way beside the river with their cameras, going for walks and looking out for the eagles.

 About the Festival

-The festival is put on by the Fraser Valley Bald Eagle Festival Society whose mission is to “celebrate the beauty and biodiversity of the Fraser River Valley by honouring the majestic bald eagle and the cycle of the salmon”.
+The festival was put on by the Fraser Valley Bald Eagle Festival Society whose mission is to “celebrate the beauty and biodiversity of the Fraser River Valley by honouring the majestic bald eagle and the cycle of the salmon”.
 Had it not been cancelled, 2020 would have been its 25th year.

 Festival Activities

-There is also an Exhibitors Fair at Harrison Mills Hall, special activities at the Kilby Historic Site, free admission to the Inch Creek Hatchery and boat tours with Fraser River Safari.
+In years when it did happen, during the Fraser Valley Bald Eagle Festival people viewed eagles at various points along the rivers, but especially at the official viewing areas listed below.
+There was also an Exhibitors Fair at Harrison Mills Hall, special activities at the Kilby Historic Site, free admission to the Inch Creek Hatchery, and boat tours with Fraser River Safari.

 Exhibitors Fair at Harrison Mills Hall

-In 2019 the festival’s Exhibitors Fair was open from 9 am to 4 pm on the Saturday and from 10 am until 3 pm on the Sunday.
+In 2019 the festival’s Exhibitors Fair was open from 9:00 am to 4:00 pm on the Saturday and from 10:00 am until 3:00 pm on the Sunday.

 Kilby Historic Site